 End of Excerpt

-The Improper Wife is currently available in digital format only:
+The Improper Wife is available in the following formats:

 November 1, 2004

 The Napoleonic war greatly influenced the Regency period.
 Its final battle, Waterloo, is one of history’s most famous.
 It is no surprise that a Regency Romance hero is often a soldier, but few British soldiers who fought in the Peninsular War, when Wellington drove the French from Spain, also fought at Waterloo.
 My hero in The Improper Wife (Warner Forever, November 2004), came from a cavalry regiment that saw action in both: The 13th Light Dragoons.

 A commission in a cavalry regiment was highly prized.
 To wear a dapper uniform (the 13th had blue uniforms with buff facings) and sit tall on a beautiful horse was considered quite dashing.
 Not all the duties of a light dragoon officer were glamorous, however.
 More time was spent in skirmishing, escort, patrol, and piquet (sentry) duties than in cavalry battle charges.